-All research that involves either human or animal subjects carried out by UCD researchers requires either full ethical review or an exemption from full ethical review.
+All research that involves either human or animal subjects carried out by UCD researchers requires either full ethical review or low risk study review.
 This policy is intended to provide all researchers, with an overview of research ethics in UCD and the requirements of the Research Ethics Committee and its sub-committees regarding the Research Ethics Approvals System.